AlexanderWegenerRobotics/SimCore/README.md

 ### `system.set_target(device_name: str, target: dict)`

 Sets the control target for a device.
-Only provided keys are updated; others are unchanged.
+Only provided keys are updated.

 | Key | Type | Description |
 |-----|------|-------------|